Q: I've been hearing a lot about sunscreens lately and some potentially hearmful ingredients in them. Are Jack Black sunscreens safe?

 First, let's talk about exfoliation.
 Put simply, this is the process of scrubbing the skin to remove the top layer of dead skin cells, exposing newer, fresher cells underneath.
 Why bother?
 Because removing the dead cells (and accompanying dirt and oil) helps your razor get closer to the skin for a smoother, easier shave.
 And as an extra bonus, you're helping to prevent ingrown hairs.

-What to use: Jack Black Face Buff Energizing Scrub.
+To exfoliate, try Face Buff Energizing Scrub.
 Small, highly uniform scrubbing particles work gently yet effectively to improve skin's overall appearance and radiance.
-Click for product details.

 To understand the importance of antioxidants, we need to discuss free radicals—unstable oxygen molecules produced by ultraviolet light, pollution and stress.
 The effect?
 Healthy skin cells are robbed of electrons and collagen is corroded, causing wrinkles.
 The solution?
 Skin care products containing antioxidants, which work to help neutralize free radicals and minimize their damage.